Interfacial Line Energy of a Topological Phase: Effective Monte Carlo simulation and validity

-Eq.~\eqref{eq_qm_mc} can be used to check the acceptance or rejection of the spin-flip at each Monte Carlo step when $\kappa \neq 0$.
-Under this protocol, the spin fluctuations and their effect on fermions are exactly accounted for.
-An exact MC simulation for $\kappa=1.2$ and initial droplet size $n=441$ is shown in Fig.~\ref{fig_mc_check}(a), illustrating the growth of the droplet (as $n>n_{c}^{\rm{Q}}$).
-This method, however, is numerically expensive, since at every MC step, a matrix diagonalization for the fermionic system needs to be performed.
-In the next section, we show how this step can be simplified by devising an effective Monte Carlo method.}}

-\subsection{Effective Monte Carlo simulation and validity}
+\section{Effective Monte Carlo simulation and validity}

-{\tbb{In order to simplify the exact MC method as discussed in the previous section, we here show that we can also calculate $\Delta E_{i}$ approximately for a spin-flip ($s_i \to -s_i$) when $\kappa \neq 0$ from the quantum correction to surface tension $\Delta \sigma$ as:
+In order to simplify the exact MC method, we here show that we can also calculate $\Delta E_{i}$ approximately for a spin-flip ($s_i \to -s_i$) when $\kappa \neq 0$ from the quantum correction to the interfacial line energy $\Delta \sigma$ as:

 where